What’s Stage 4 Pleural Mesothelioma?

 Life Expectancy and Prognosis

-After the doctor has made an official diagnosis, they’ll inform the patient on their life-expectancy and prognosis.
+After the doctor has made an official diagnosis, they’ll inform the patient of their life expectancy and prognosis.
 Oncologists determine this information based on the data of other diagnosed patients with similar conditions.
 How long other patients have survived after their initial diagnosis will determine the life expectancy, while the anticipated progression of the disease is the prognosis.

 Veterans with mesothelioma can take action without affecting their benefits.